CSVfox

 Usage Examples

-csvfox infile.csv -q='
+csvfox infile.csv +q='

-csvfox infile.csv +q=pipe outfile.csv
+csvfox infile.csv -q=pipe outfile.csv

 Reads infile.csv (with default quotation character) and writes it into outfile.csv, using a pipe ("|") character as quotation character for writing.
+(OK, that's just an example.)

 Technical Hint